iitanmay/iitanmay.com/_pages/research.md

              alt="LES simulation of gravity current"
           %}
           <div class="caption">
-            Large Eddy Simulation (LES) of a buoyant gravity current in a stratified medium, showing density contours and the generation of internal waves (Agrawal et al., 2022).
+            Fig. 3: Large Eddy Simulation (LES) of a buoyant gravity current in a stratified medium, showing density contours and the generation of internal waves.
           </div>
         </div>